Interviews with innovators, exposing the hidden, crazy, ridiculous side of creativity. Read more

 Everything above, plus you’ll get to download the episodes in DRM-free, H-freakin-D quality, 1080p, all that jazz.
 Your eyeballs might melt from the beauty and clarity.Estimated delivery:

-***NEW REWARD!!!*** Exclusively Awesome Kyle Steed-designed Tee Shirt!
+Exclusively Awesome Kyle Steed-designed Tee Shirt!
 At this level, you get your very own, ultra-soft "That's So Crazy It Just Might Work" tee, designed by the incredible Kyle Steed (who also happens to be one of our amazing guests!).
 This reward level also includes early access to the episodes, a la the $10 reward.
 PLEASE NOTE: The tee shirt is not included in any of the other reward levels (even though they say "includes everything above"), since it was added mid-campaign.
 If you'd like a t-shirt AND one of those rewards, simply select the reward you want and add $25 to your pledge.
-For more info, see the FAQ'sEstimated delivery:Add $20 USD to ship outside the US
+For more info, see the FAQ'sEstimated delivery:Ships anywhere in the world

 Everything above, PLUS we'll give you access to the FULL, UNCUT VERSIONS of each interview from start to finish, in full HD.Estimated delivery:

-Everything above, PLUS we'll throw all of the content (including full uncut versions, edited versions, and some bonus content) onto a DVD for you.Estimated delivery:Add $25 USD to ship outside the US
+Everything above, PLUS we'll throw all of the content (including full uncut versions, edited versions, and some bonus content) onto a DVD for you.Estimated delivery:Ships anywhere in the world

 ASSOCIATE PRODUCER!
 A lot of film projects let you be listed as an associate producer in the credits alone.
 That’s boring.
 But we’re doing it RIGHT.
 You’ll get personalized "Associate Producer" business cards, an "Associate Producer" desk plaque with your name on it, and a company ID card that shows your Associate Producer status.
-Plus you'll be in the credits, of course, and you'll get the DVD and everything listed above.Estimated delivery:Add $25 USD to ship outside the US
+Plus you'll be in the credits, of course, and you'll get the DVD and everything listed above.Estimated delivery:Ships anywhere in the world

 2 backers Limited (6 left of 8)